Home

 of the war on a worldwide map with, in general, a rather elegant system

-to consider unorthodox strategies not pursued in the historical conflict.
+being willing to consider unorthodox strategies not pursued in

 Optional rules which permit more chrome are fun, but also problematic in